-Client Assessment
+Assessment

-In working with the bereaved, there will be people you are concerned about.
+In working with bereaved people, there will be people you are concerned about.
 It is important to trust your intuition and investigate the situation further.
 Some factors that may give rise to difficulties in grieving and which may require skilled attention include:

-- history of a difficult relationship with the person who died. - circumstances of the death that were violent or unexpected. - difficulties in any of the phases of grief. - lack of support network, as perceived by the griever. - multiple concurrent losses / deaths. - history of difficult grief. - "unfinished business" with the person who died. - unacknowledged losses.
+- history of a difficult relationship with the person who died. - circumstances of the death that were violent or unexpected. - difficulties in grief - lack of support network, as perceived by the griever. - multiple concurrent losses / deaths. - "unfinished business" with the person who died. - unacknowledged losses.